 In a centralized deployment as defined in 3GPP TS 23.222 [9], where the CAPIF core function and the API provider domain functions are co-located, the interactions between the CAPIF core function and the API provider domain functions may be independent of the CAPIF-3/3e, CAPIF-4/4e and CAPIF-5/5e reference points.

-When CAPIF is used with a <NF or Entity, e.g. UAE Server> service, the <NF or Entity, e.g. UAE Server> shall register all the northbound APIs features in the CAPIF Core Function.
+When CAPIF is used with a AIML Server service, the AIML Server shall register all the northbound APIs features in the CAPIF Core Function.